-When you start using the Convoworks, you’ll soon realize that creating and managing conversation is actually the fun part.
-The most ‘painful’ part is deployment on the target platforms and their app stores.
-They usually have a lot of descriptive fields to populate, different types of screenshots you have to provide, and the review process you have to pass.
-That is something you’ll have to learn by mistake and go through on your own.
+When you start using Convoworks, you’ll soon realize that the creation and management of conversation is actually the fun part.
+The most painful part is actual deployment onto target platforms and their app stores.
+They usually have a lot of descriptive fields to populate, different types of screenshots you have to provide and a review process you have to pass.
+That is something you’ll have to learn separately since each vendor has wildly different requirements and procedures.

-Something similar is in the Unity3d development and publishing apps on Apple app store or Google Play.
-It is easy to develop a cross-platform mobile game, but publishing it on the app store is something completely different and can vary from store to store.
+A comparable example would be Unity development and publishing apps on the Apple App store or Google Play.
+It is (relatively) easy to develop a cross-platform mobile game, but then publishing it on an app store is something completely different and can vary from store to store.

 - Developers are required only if you want to extend Convoworks functionality